irenelam22/TinySearchEngine/indexer/IMPLEMENTATION.md

 ### Testing plan for indexer

-To test the output of `indexer.c`, we use `indextest`.
-In particular, while `indexer` builds and saves an index structure from a crawler directory, `indextest` loads and saves an index structure from the result of calling `indexer`.
-In this way, both files ultimately arrive at similar--if not the same--index structures using two different methods.
+To test the output of `indexer.c`, we compare them to the [files](http://old-www.cs.dartmouth.edu/~cs50/data/tse-output/) given by Professor Zhou.
+We can similarly do the same to test the validity of `indextest.c`.

-Thus, to test the accuracy of `indexer`, we use the `testing.sh` script.
-In addition to checking for edge cases, the script will also sort the output of the `indexer` and `indextest` files and compare the two.
-If the outputs are the same, we know that the index structures produced from `indexer.c` and `indextest.c` are indeed the same, meaning that `indexer` was accurate in parsing through the crawler directory and tallying the frequency of the words per given document file.
+In particular, to test the accuracy of `indexer`, we use the `testing.sh` script.
+In addition to checking for edge cases, the script will also sort the output of the `indexer` and Professor Zhou's respective file and compare the two.
+If the outputs are the same, we know that the index structures produced from `indexer.c` are indeed the same, meaning that `indexer` was accurate in parsing through the crawler directory and tallying the frequency of the words per given document file.

 Please see `DESIGN.md` for more testing specific examples.